scionproto/scion/doc/protocols/scion-header.rst

 Idx
     The index of this reservation.

-PT
+RPT
-    The Path Type of this reservation.
+    The Reservation Path Type of this reservation.

 RSV
     Reserved.